Chief Judge (Guam, 2006-present)

 Chief Judge Tydingco-Gatewood has lectured in American Samoa, the Commonwealth of the Northern Mariana Islands, the Federated States of Micronesia, Guam, Indonesia, Japan, New Zealand, the Republic of the Philippines, the Republic of Palau, the Solomon Islands, and the United States Virgin Islands, on topics such as complex civil litigation, family violence, sexual assault, certification of a juvenile to adult status in a murder case, human trafficking, therapeutic re-entry drug courts, the “One Judge, One Family” concept, alternative dispute resolution in the local and federal courts of Guam, intellectual property rights enforcement, bankruptcy court, and child pornography.

-Memberships in Corporate or Nonprofit Boards
+Membership in Corporate or Nonprofit Boards

-Chief Judge Tydingco-Gatewood served as a member of the Make-A-Wish Foundation, the Guam Junior Golf Academy, the Father Duenas Memorial High School Parent Advisory Board, the St. Francis Catholic Parish’s Eskuelan Palé Program, and the Guam Girl Scouts, Inc. Nominating Board Committee.
+Chief Judge Tydingco-Gatewood served as a member of the Make-A-Wish Foundation, the Guam Junior Golf Academy, the Father Duenas Memorial Catholic High School Parent Advisory Board, the St. Francis Catholic Parish’s Eskuelan Palé Program, and the Guam Girl Scouts, Inc. Nominating Board Committee.